 Message from the Associate Dean

 The Division of Religion and Philosophy serves the general education needs of Azusa Pacific University students by offering 18 units of coursework in biblical, theological, and philosophical formation.
 We serve the needs of our majors by focusing study toward a bachelor of arts degree in biblical studies, theology, philosophy, Christian ministries, or youth and family ministries, and moreover by directing certificate of distinction programs in theology, philosophy, and biblical studies.
-We augment majors in other academic disciplines by providing minors in the above-mentioned fields, as well as minors in ancient languages, cultural engagement, philosophical apologetics, practical and professional ethics, religious studies, and sports ministry.
+We augment majors in other academic disciplines by providing minors in the above-mentioned fields, as well as minors in ancient languages, cultural engagement, philosophical apologetics, practical and professional ethics, and religious studies.

 Our students learn the meaning of Jesus Christ and His message for His time and ours, while exploring the cultural heritage that preceded and shaped the world of Jesus and His earlier disciples.
 Students learn to critically evaluate and apply what professional and popular voices in every era say about God, Christ, the Church, the cosmos, faith, knowledge, humanity, and ministry, and they learn to integrate faith with academic study and cultural engagement.
 Our graduates are pastors, church and parachurch professionals, missionaries, educators, writers, administrators, organizers, managers, and change agents.